-- manufacturer's name or the use of a name in a descriptive sense, e.g., "Monroe Doctrine," is not an identification of a United States person. - (h) (TS//SI//NF) Internet transaction, for purposes of these procedures, means an Internet communication that is acquired through NSA's upstream collection techniques.
-An Internet transaction may contain information or data representing either a discrete communication (e.g., an e-mail message) or multiple discrete communications - (i) (U) Processed or processing means any step necessary to convert information into an intelligible form intended for human inspection. - (j) (U) Publicly available information means information that a member of the public could obtain on request, by research in public sources, or by casual observation. - (k) (U) United States person means a United States person as defined in the Act.
+- (h) (TS//SI/NF)-Internet transaction, for purposes of these procedures, means an Internet communication that is acquired through NSA's upstream collection techniques.
+An Internet transaction may contain information or data representing either a discrete communication (e.g., an e-mail message) or multiple discrete communications - (i) (U) Process or processing means any action necessary to convert unminimized section 702-acquired information into an intelligible form or any machine-initiated action designed to identify, curate, label, or organize such information; provided, however, that the term "process" or "processing" does not include an action that: (1) presents information for human inspection; or (2) using means that do not involve human inspection, produces and makes affirmative use of information for investigative, intelligence analysis, or preventative purposes. - (j) (U) Publicly available information means information that a member of the public could obtain on request, by research in public sources, or by casual observation. - (k) (U) United States person means a United States person as defined in the Act.
 The following guidelines apply in determining whether a person whose status is unknown is a United States person: - (1) (U) A person known to be currently in the United States will be treated as a United States person unless positively identified as an alien who has not been admitted for permanent residence or circumstances give rise to a reasonable belief that such person is not a United States person. - (2) (U) A person known to be currently outside the United States, or whose location is unknown, will not be treated as a United States person unless such person can be positively identified as such or circumstances give rise to a reasonable belief that such person is a United States person. - (3) (U) A person known to have been at any time an alien admitted for lawful permanent residence is treated as a United States person, unless a determination that such person is no longer a United States person is made (a) in consultation with the NSA Office of General Counsel after obtaining a copy of either an order revoking that person's United States person status issued by a U.S. federal court or a properly executed and filed United States Citizenship and Immigration Services Form I-407 (Record of Abandonment of Lawful Permanent Resident Status), or (b) in consultation with the NSA Office of General Counsel and NSD. - (4) (U) An unincorporated association whose headquarters or primary office is located outside the United States is presumed not to be a United States person unless there is information indicating that a substantial number of its members are citizens of the United States or aliens lawfully admitted for permanent residence.